Artwork by Markaworks.

 Ads are an important way to keep your business or product top-of-mind with customers.
 You can create print ads for newspapers and magazines, depending on your audience, but digital ads are the most prevalent now.
 Well-designed ads can be a great way to bring new people to your website, helping you acquire new customers who might not otherwise search for your brand.
-With retargeting ads, which you can set up with Google Adwords and other platforms, you can make sure visitors who didn’t purchase on their first visit are reminded of the products they viewed as they continue their Internet use on different sites.
+With retargeting ads, which you can set up with Google Adwords and other platforms, you can make sure visitors who didn’t purchase on their first visit are reminded of the products they viewed as they continue their internet use on different sites.

 Make a lasting impression with printed materials.

 Digital marketing can reach people anywhere, but printed marketing materials can help your business stand out.
-A stylish pamphlet printed on nice paper stock, something that a potential customer can take with them after visiting a shop or chatting at a trade show, is the type of marketing that sticks with people.
-Using InDesign and Photoshop, you can create stunning and informative brochures, flyers and more that deliver relevant information for customers to refer to again and again on their way down the marketing funnel on the way to a purchase.
+A stylish pamphlet printed on nice paper stock, something that a potential customer can take with them after visiting a store or chatting at a trade show, is the type of marketing that sticks with people.
+Using InDesign and Photoshop, you can create stunning and informative brochures, flyers, and more that deliver relevant information for customers to refer to again and again on their way down the marketing funnel on the way to a purchase.

 Make every kind of marketing with Creative Cloud for teams.

 With a good marketing plan backed by solid market research, you’ll be able to tap into the channels you need to reach your customers.
 But as markets change and needs shift, your brand may have to adapt.
-A Creative Cloud for teams plan not only gives you incredible versatility to work with photography, design, illustration, video and more, it also allows your team to share assets seamlessly and collaborate — building efficiency into every workflow.
-Creative Cloud also includes access to Adobe Acrobat Pro, which helps your business to stay agile with protected PDFs, digital signatures and more.
+A Creative Cloud for teams plan not only gives you incredible versatility to work with photography, design, illustration, video, and more, it also allows your team to share assets seamlessly and collaborate — building efficiency into every workflow.
+Creative Cloud also includes access to Adobe Acrobat Pro, which helps your business to stay agile with protected PDFs, digital signatures, and more.

 More topics you might be interested in…